13 Best eCommerce Growth Hacks

 Gone are the days when simply offering an online retail option could help your business achieve steady growth.

-With some estimations claiming that as much as 95% of all retail transactions will be made online by 2040, brands must work that much harder to ensure their eCommerce growth.
+With some estimates suggesting that as much as 95% of all retail transactions will be made online by 2040, brands must work even harder to ensure their eCommerce growth.

-The 13 pro eCommerce growth hacks collated here in this article have clearly shown that there are many means of achieving eCommerce growth.
+The 13 pro eCommerce growth hacks collated in this article have clearly shown that there are many ways to achieve eCommerce growth.

 This article taught us that trust is critical in encouraging eCommerce growth.
-With so many options, customers need to feel that they can trust the quality of your brand.
-One way we may gain this trust is by leveraging social proof.
+With so many options, customers need to feel they can trust your brand's quality.